nutterb/redcapAPI-Defunct/README.md

   practice to not choose 'number' validation for numbers, it is probably very difficult to distinguish between numeric and character data when the field can be represented as a numeric.
 I am guessing it is easier to give a character vector of the fields we want forced as characters and let the user dictate the appropriate behavior.

+- exportUsers only as an API interface.
+This should probably written as a method such as exportUsers.ApiConnection and exportUsers.DbConnection